Pluggable-Transports/Pluggable-Transports-website/_pages/how.md

 To defeat scrambling, censors must either select only recognized and "approved" traffic out (whitelisting), scan the destination of each unrecognized stream of traffic and determine if it is legitimate or a circumvention tool, or find ways to interfere with or still identify the traffic.

 China is famous for their "active probing" , and Iran for their willingness to terminate encrypted traffic after one minute.
-The newest attack appears to be from Kazakhstan, which is using a system which matches the [timing of the obfs4 handshake and prevents it from successfully completing](https://bugs.torproject.org/20348).
+Kazakhstan was found to be using a system which matches the [timing of the obfs4 handshake and prevents it from successfully completing](https://bugs.torproject.org/20348).

 ## Making it look like something else